 Do you follow me on Instagram?
-If you do, you may have seen me make this recipe on Instastories last week.
-I posted a couple of pictures of the cookies when they came out of the oven and within a few hours I had received over 100 requests for the recipe!
+If yes, you may have seen me make this recipe on Instastories last week.
+I posted a couple of pictures of these pecan cookies when they came out of the oven and within just a few hours I had over 100 requests for the recipe!
 So while I wasn’t planning on posting these until Fall, I decided to shuffle around my editorial calendar and share them with you today.
 Because I love giving you what you want!
 And according to my inbox… you definitely want these butter pecan cookies!

 - Because the butter is in a liquid form when we add it to the cookie dough, this recipe does require chilling.
 But just for 4 hours!
 During this time the butter is basically coming back to room temperature, which helps our cookies hold their shape as they bake.
 Of course you can chill it longer, or scoop it and freeze the cookie dough balls until needed.
 But if you refrigerate over 4 hours, you’ll need to allow the dough to slightly soften before scooping.

 - For decoration, you can press a pecan on top of the cookie dough before they bake.
 You can also sprinkle the cookies with a little granulated sugar right when they come out of the oven for a sparkly effect!

 - Finally, be sure you don’t over bake these cookies!
-They only need 9 minutes in the oven, and will firm up quite a bit as they cool.
+They only need 10 to 12 minutes in the oven, and will firm up quite a bit as they cool.
 Over baked cookies will be dry and crumbly… not chewy like we want!

 I had my family over for dinner last night and everyone loved these cookies!
-Even my brother who typically refuses anything that doesn’t involve chocolate.
-In fact, he took the last 2 home with him!
-Which was actually a bummer, because I’d love to dunk one in my coffee right now.
+Even my brother, who typically refuses anything that doesn’t involve chocolate, ate 3 of these chewy pecan cookies for dessert.
+Oh, and he took a few home, too!

-If you try this recipe for Butter Pecan Cookies, let me know!
+If you try this recipe for Brown Sugar Pecan Cookies, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day.

 Butter Pecan Cookies